STEER: Simple Temporal Regularization For Neural ODEs: Modified Picard's Iteration:

 \section{Modified Picard's Iteration:}

 Let the differential equation be

 The modified Picard's iteration can be formulated as

+Although the modified Picard's iteration is very close to our technique, it is not the exact same process that is simulated by our proposed technique.
+There are subtle differences which make the proposed technique different to the one simulated by the modified Picard's iteration.
 Picard's iteration constructs a sequence of approximate functions $\{ \phi_k(t) \}$ which eventually converge to the desired solution. \eqnref{eq:app_picard_1} defines the initial approximation $\phi_0(t)$ as the initial condition $z_0$ of the ODE. \eqnref{eq:app_picard_2} describes the recurrence relation that relates $\phi_{k+1}(t)$ to $\phi_{k}(t)$.
 The recurrence relation adds a $\delta_{k+1}$ (\eqnref{eq:app_picard_3}) term which is randomly sampled.

 It can be seen that the right-hand side \eqnref{eq:app_picard_2} defines an operator that maps a function $\phi$ to a function $T[\phi]$ as

 The following theorem shows the existence of a unique solution for the modified Picard's iteration for our method. \begin{theorem} Suppose that $f: \mathbb{R}^{2} \rightarrow \mathbb{R}$ satisfies the Lipschitz condition $| f(t,x_2) - f(t,x_1) | \leq L |x_2-x_1|$ where $ 0 \leq L < \infty$.
 Suppose that $f$ is continuous and $\exists \; M$ such that $0\leq M <\infty , \; |f (t, x)| \leq M ,\; \forall(t,x)$.
 Then the sequence $\{\phi_k \}$ generated by the iteration $\phi_{k+1}=T[\phi_k], \phi_0(t) = z_0$ is a contraction in expectation.